englerma/PoolParty/README.md

-[info]    Created TP_TIMER structure associated with the shellcode [info]    Allocated TP_TIMER memory in the target process: 00000281DBF00000 [info]    Written the specially crafted TP_TIMER structure to the target process [info]    Modified the target process's TP_POOL tiemr queue list entry to point to the specially crafted TP_TIMER [info]    Set the timer queue to expire to trigger the dequeueing TppTimerQueueExpiration [info]    PoolParty attack completed successfully
+[info]    Created TP_TIMER structure associated with the shellcode [info]    Allocated TP_TIMER memory in the target process: 00000281DBF00000 [info]    Written the specially crafted TP_TIMER structure to the target process [info]    Modified the target process's TP_POOL timer queue list entry to point to the specially crafted TP_TIMER [info]    Set the timer queue to expire to trigger the dequeueing TppTimerQueueExpiration [info]    PoolParty attack completed successfully
 ```

 ## Default Shellcode and Customization

 The default shellcode spawns a calculator via the [WinExec API](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-winexec).

-To customize the executable to execute, change the path in the end of the `g_Shellcode` variable present in the main.cpp file.
+To customize the executable to execute, change the path at the end of the `g_Shellcode` variable present in the main.cpp file.

 ## Author - Alon Leviev

 * LinkedIn - [Alon Leviev](https://il.linkedin.com/in/alonleviev)
 * Twitter - [@_0xDeku](https://twitter.com/_0xDeku)